-Students who believe they are within 7 hours of completing a degree and/or certificate are encouraged to submit an application for graduation to the Enrollment Support Center.
+Students who believe they are within seven hours of completing a degree and/or certificate are encouraged to submit an application for graduation.
 Sometimes in the course of completing their duties, other offices on campus will discover students they believe may be eligible for graduation and will submit those names to Student Records.
 Thus, it is possible for a student to be awarded a degree and/or certificate without completing a graduation application themselves.
 However, to ensure you are awarded your degree and/or certificate in a timely manner, please submit your graduation application.